Student Internship Program

 - Carefully read the Department’s Internship Handbook.

 - Find an internship in your area of study.
-You can find an internship on your own by using your contacts or by contacting employers.
+You can find an internship on your own using your contacts or by contacting employers.
 You can also use College Central Network.
-Additionally, the department posts information about some internships via the Mathematical Sciences Majors Blackboard course.
+Additionally, the department posts information about some internships via the Mathematics Majors and Computing and Technology Majors Blackboard courses.